Chicago Pedestrian Accident Lawyers

 - Cuts, scrapes and bruises

 Some of these types of injuries can take a significant amount of time to heal.
 Some may result in permanent damage that affects your ability to work or perform simple household tasks for the rest of your life.
+If you suffered any of these injuries, contact our pedestrian accident attorneys today.
+(312) 236-2900.

 An experienced personal injury lawyer will discuss with you not only your existing medical bills, but what costs you expect to incur for future treatment or therapy, and whether you’ve lost income or will lose future income as a result of your injuries.
 Other types of damages you may be able to recover include pain and suffering, emotional distress, loss of normal life, and disability and disfigurement.
 Your attorney’s goal will be to convince the driver’s insurance company or a jury to compensate you for all of those costs, or as much as is possible given the limits of the driver’s insurance coverage.
+Contact us online or call one of our pedestrian accident attorneys today.
+(312) 236-2900.